controllerface/bvge/README.md

 12. removable bodies
     1. it must be possible to remove tracked bodies when they are destroyed
     2. this will require compacting backing arrays
-    3. objects must have their fields updated when they are destroyed so they still function